History Thematic Course: The Enlightenment (V1345)

 30 credits, Level 6

-However, such ideas can be understood only in their social, political, and cultural contexts, and the module will pay due attention to the actual function of Enlightenment, both as a pan-European phenomenon and in its national and more local environments.
+These ideas, however, can only be understood in their social, political, and cultural contexts, and the module will therefore pay due attention to the actual locations in which the Enlightenment took place, both across Europe and in national and local environments, including coffee-houses, salons, royal courts, cities, and universities.

 Contact hours and workload